valeriatisch/LAVIS/dataset_card/artpedia.md

 ## References
-Artpedia: A New Visual-Semantic Dataset with Visual and Contextual Sentences; Stefanini, Matteo and Cornia, Marcella and Baraldi, Lorenzo and Corsini, Massimiliano and Cucchiara, Rita; Proceedings of the International Conference on Image Analysis and Processing;2019
+Artpedia: A New Visual-Semantic Dataset with Visual and Contextual Sentences; Stefanini, Matteo and Cornia, Marcella and Baraldi, Lorenzo and Corsini, Massimiliano and Cucchiara, Rita; Proceedings of the International Conference on Image Analysis and Processing; 2019